trussworks/terraform-aws-logs/README.md

 * Creates and configures a single private S3 bucket for storing logs from various AWS services, which are nested as bucket prefixes.
 Logs will expire after a default of 90 days, with option to configure retention value.
 * Creates and configures a single private S3 bucket for a single AWS service.
 Logs will expire after a default of 90 days, with option to configure retention value.

-Logging from the following services is supported for both cases:
+Logging from the following services is supported for both cases as well as in AWS GovCloud:

 * [Application Load Balancer(ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application)
 * [Classic Elastic Load Balancer(ELB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic)